bronger/mail2web/README.rst

 Let us call the mail addressed by this link the *origin mail*.
 The link also exposes the thread associated with the origin mail to everyone that has that link, but only those mails that are older than the origin mail.
+(Unless you pass the right ``tokenFull`` in the query string.)

 The hash is base64-URL-encoded with 10 characters, so it has :math:`2^{60}` possible values.
 If you have e.g. :math:`2^{17}` ≈ 130,000 mails, attackers